 Cobalt allergy often goes hand-in-hand with nickel allergy.
-The two metals, which sit alongside one another on the periodic table of elements, can be found in similar products, meaning avoiding prolonged exposure to one overlaps strongly with what you need to do to avoid exposure to the other.
+The two metals, which sit alongside one another on the periodic table of elements, can be found in similar products.
+This means avoiding prolonged exposure to one overlaps strongly with what you need to do to avoid exposure to the other.
 So where there is nickel — everyday metal objects, such as zips, coins, keys, scissors, cheap jewellery — there may well be cobalt.

-Along with chromium, cobalt is the next main metallic allergen after nickel, and was the third metal to be named ‘Allergen of the Year’ by the American Contact Dermatitis Society, in 2016.
+Along with chromium, cobalt is the next main metallic allergen after nickel.
+It was the third metal to be named ‘Allergen of the Year’ by the American Contact Dermatitis Society, in 2016.

 Cobalt allergy typically presents with itchy or red or angry rash at the site of exposure, which can take a long time to clear.
 This is a contact allergy — allergic contact dermatitis — a delayed hypersensitivity reaction through the skin.